ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react-capacitor/style.md

 Right now, most of the application is sky blue.
 That is because most of the components in the application are using the default background color.
 To change this, specify the `Primary` color for the tab bar and each page's header.

 - Add `color="primary"` in the `ion-tab-bar` in `src/app/tabs/tabs.page.html`
-- Add the following styling to the `global.css` file
+- Add the following styling to the `styles.css` file

 ```css
 ion-toolbar {